ul52300/Liquid-Checker/README.md

 Required libraries:
 -	Python 3.10.4
 -	Pandas
-  o	Use the PyPI method.
+  - Use the PyPI method.
 -	NumPy
-  o	Use the PIP method.
+  - Use the PIP method.
 -	OpenPyxl
 -	Python-docx
 -	PySimpleGUI